MaatheusGois/MapKit-Template/README.md

 # MyBus

-**MyBus** Simple application for learn use MapKit and SPTrans API, use for search where stay your bus.
+**MyBus** Simple application for learn how to use MapKit and SPTrans API, use for search where stay your bus.

 ### Dependencies